-The Compensation and Options Committee (the "Committee") consists of three directors, Dr. Shing Mao, Dr. Leonard Silverman, and Michael R. Giordano, who are not employees or former employees of the Company.
-Michael A. Rosenberg was a member of the Compensation and Options Committee until he was appointed President of the Company in October 1997.
-The Committee recommends salary practices for executive personnel, reviews the performance of the Company and the executive officers, sets performance objectives, recommends the compensation of executive officers, and recommends the grant of options under the Company's various stock option plans.
+The Compensation and Options Committee (the "Committee") consists of three directors, Dr. Shing Mao, William J. Spires, and Michael R. Giordano, who are not employees or former employees of the Company.
+The Compensation and Options Committee makes recommendations to the Board of Directors regarding compensation, benefits and incentive arrangements for officers and other key employees of the Company including awards under the Company's Incentive Bonus Plan.
+The Compensation and Options Committee also administers the Company's 1993 Incentive Stock Option Plan ("1993 ISO Plan"), the Company's 1984 Non-Qualified Stock Option Plan ("1984 NQO Plan").

 The Company's general approach to compensating executive officers is to pay cash salaries which are competitive with salaries paid to executives of other companies in the Company's industry, which are of similar size and engaged in a similar line of business, and to employ a subjective assessment of the individual's experience and past and potential contribution to the Company.